simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.19.1

+Released TBD

+### negotiate
+  * Fix a bug that was breaking the module when using the old UI

 ## Version 1.19.0

 Released 2021-01-21